-The taxonomic classifications of C. teeta are as follows: Kingdom: Plantae; Clade: Tracheophytes; Clade: Angiosperms; Clade: Eudicots; Order: Ranunculales; Family: Ranunculaceae; Genus: Coptis; Species: C. teeta; Synonyms: Coptis teetoides.

-The first phylogenetic analysis of the Coptis genus identified two strongly supported clades.
-The first clade includes subgenus Coptis and section Japonocoptis of subgenus Metacoptis, supported by morphological traits such as the characteristics of the central leaflet base, petal color, and petal shape.
+The taxonomic classifications of C. teeta are as follows: Kingdom: Plantae; Clade: Tracheophytes; Clade: Angiosperms; Clade: Eudicots; Order: Ranunculales; Family: Ranunculaceae; Genus: Coptis; Species: C. teeta; Synonyms: Coptis teetoides as the characteristics of the central leaflet base, petal color, and petal shape.
 The second clade consists of section Japonocoptis from subgenus Metacoptis.
 Coptis morii is not grouped with C. quinquefolia, contradicting the view that C. morii is a synonym of C. quinquefolia.
 Additionally, the two varieties of C. chinensis do not cluster together.
 Coptis groenlandica and C. lutescens have been reclassified as C. trifolia and C. japonica, respectively.
-The phylogeny of the Coptis genus is significant for several reasons, i.e., the evolution of its morphological characters, classification and taxonomy, important research, understanding the evolutionary relationships within the genus and developing conservation and management strategies for Coptis species (46).
+The phylogeny of the Coptis genus is significant for several reasons, i.e., the evolution of its morphological characters, classification and important research, understanding taxonomy, the evolutionary relationships within the genus and developing conservation and management strategies for Coptis species (46).